lazybagsy/VERIFACTU/.prompts/AL2CAL.prompt.md

   - Convert AutoIncrement to CAL format
   - Set Editable=False for non-editable fields (use False, not No)

+* **Table Triggers:**
+  - **OnInsert, OnModify, OnDelete, and OnRename triggers MUST be declared in the PROPERTIES section, NOT in the CODE section**
+  - Table triggers are properties, not procedures
+  - Format: Place trigger code directly in PROPERTIES after DataCaptionFields
+  - Example:
+    ```
+    PROPERTIES
+    {
+      DataCaptionFields=Entry No.;
+      OnModify=VAR
+                 MyVar@1000000000 : Record 50138;
+               BEGIN
+                 // trigger code here
+               END;
+    }
+    ```
+  - Do NOT create OnInsert, OnModify, OnDelete, or OnRename as procedures in the CODE section
+  - Leave CODE section with only BEGIN/END if no other procedures exist

 * **Page Layouts:**
   - Respect the exact layout order from AL page
   - Convert page areas: ContentArea -> Container, repeater/group -> Group, fields -> Field